tyzippy/edx-documentation/en_us/course_authors/source/video/upload_video.rst

   you can add the video to the course.
 However, the video is not visible in the course until the automated process is complete.
 The process can take up to 24 hours.

-If a step does not complete successfully, the process automatically tries again multiple times.

 ====================================
 Upload a Video for an edx.org Course